stnolting/neorv32/README.md

 ![neorv32 Overview](https://raw.githubusercontent.com/stnolting/neorv32/main/docs/figures/neorv32_processor.png)

-The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** written in platform-independent **VHDL** that is based on the NEORV32 [RISC-V](https://riscv.org/) CPU.
+The NEORV32 Processor is a **customizable microcontroller-like system on chip (SoC)** built around the NEORV32 [RISC-V](https://riscv.org/) CPU.
 The project is intended as auxiliary processor in larger SoC designs or as *ready-to-go* stand-alone custom microcontroller that even fits into a Lattice iCE40 UltraPlus 5k low-power & low-density FPGA running at 24+ MHz.